Care starts with a wealth of

 Most bamboo are happiest in a moderately acidic loamy soil.
 If your soil is very heavy, you can add organic material.
 The material can be dug into the soil where you intend to plant the bamboo, but you can also mulch very heavily and let the earthworms do the work, building a berm of nutritious soil (which also helps with bamboo control).
 Bamboo is a forest plant and does best if a mulch is kept over the roots and rhizomes.
 Spread two or more inches of mulch in the area around the bamboo and where you want the bamboo to grow.

 It is best not to rake or sweep up the bamboo leaves from under the plant, as they keep the soil soft and moist.
 Leaves also recycle silica and other natural chemicals necessary to the bamboo.
-Almost any organic material is a good mulch.
-A low-growing shade-tolerant groundcover plant that will allow the leaves to fall through to form a mulch without being visible will work if you find dry leaf mulch objectionable.
-Grass is one of the best organic mulch materials as it is high in nitrogen and silica.
-Homemade or commercial compost is also great.
-At our nursery we use a large amount of chipped trees from tree pruning services.
-This can harbor pathogens that may affect some trees or shrubs, but the bamboo loves it.
+If you find dry leaf mulch objectionable, a low-growing shade-tolerant groundcover plant that will allow the leaves to fall through to form a mulch without being visible will work.

 *We sell a blended organic compost, from Teufel Soil Products that has all the essential nutrients including active microbes, worm castings, kelp meal, and composted manure and bark shavings.
 We have been using this product for several years and it has been consistent in quality and has produced great results for our bamboo.